-Dave teaches Songwriting at BIMM Institute Dublin.
+Dave teaches Songwriting at BIMM Music Institute Dublin.
 He is a multi-instrumentalist, songwriter and producer.
-He’s a…
+He’s…

-Louise teaches Songwriting at BIMM Institute Dublin.
-She is the songwriter, vocalist and guitarist of the…
+Louise teaches Songwriting at BIMM Music Institute Dublin.
+She is the songwriter, vocalist and guitarist of…

-Mick teaches Songwriting at BIMM Institute Dublin.
-As a singer, songwriter, producer and arranger with Republic…
+Mick teaches Songwriting at BIMM Music Institute Dublin.
+As a singer, songwriter, producer and arranger with…

-Ollie teaches Songwriting at BIMM Institute Dublin.
-He is a self-taught multi-instrumentalist and songwriter who began…
+Ollie teaches Songwriting at BIMM Music Institute Dublin.
+He is a self-taught multi-instrumentalist and songwriter who…

-Philip teaches Songwriting at BIMM Institute Dublin.
-He is a songwriter, performer and producer originally from…
+Tully teaches Songwriting at BIMM Music Institute Dublin.
+He is a multi-instrumentalist, songwriter, composer and producer.…

 For any questions regarding our courses or if you’d like more information on how to apply to BIMM Music Institute, please contact our Admissions Team on +353 1 5133 666 or email [email protected].